1922 Walker Cup: Format

 In February 1922 the USGA sent an invitation to the R&A to send a team representing the British Isles to America to play a match against a team representing the USGA.
 It was suggested that 10 players-a-side would be a suitable number.
-The date suggested was just prior to the United States Amateur Championship in early September.
+The date suggested was just prior to the U.S. Amateur in early September.
 The letter also invited the R&A to send a team of four to the "Walker Cup" to take place at the National Golf Links of America after the Amateur Championship.
 The Invitation to play the International Match was accepted.
 The R&A appealed to clubs to subscribe to a fund to finance the expenses, estimated at £2,000 to £3,000.
 Expenses to and from the United States were paid together with costs in the United States up until the day of the event, but not thereafter, should the players choose to play in the Amateur Championship.
 In April there was still a report of two amateur team events; an 8 or 10 men team match at Brookline and a 4 men team event for the Walker Cup at the National.
-The "Walker Cup" mentioned was presumably intended to an multinational team event, similar to that planned for September 1921 but, as in 1921, it seems that no countries accepted the invitation.
+The "Walker Cup" mentioned was presumably intended to a multinational team event, similar to that planned for September 1921 but, as in 1921, it seems that no countries accepted the invitation.
 The 1922 match between America and British Isles became the first Walker Cup.

 There were eight players in each team.
 Four 36-hole matches of foursomes were played on Monday August 28 and eight singles matches on Tuesday August 29.
 Each of the 12 matches was worth one point in the larger team competition.
 Matches level after 36 holes were played to a finish.

 The total expense of the trip by the British team was £1,588. £787 was subscribed to the fund financing the tour leaving a deficit of £801.
 Without the hospitality of the Americans the expenses would have been considerably higher.